- Even if you are only about 5 years away from retirement, there's still time to hone your strategy to help meet your retirement goals.

 As you round the bend toward retirement, it’s not a good idea to take on any more investment risk than necessary for your time frame, financial circumstances, and risk tolerance.
 But remember that this does not mean the answer is always to become more conservative.
 The consequences of being too conservative can be just as worrisome when you account for inflation and the possibility that you could outlive your savings.
 That is why it is important to think about an appropriate asset allocation.

 An ideal investment mix will depend on a number of factors, including your age, time horizon, financial situation, and risk tolerance.
 "Retirement is often the time to take some risks off the table," notes Hevert, "but some people are tempted to become too conservative.
-But don't forget that you goal is for your retirement savings to last for a 30-plus-year retirement time horizon.
+But don't forget that your goal is for your retirement savings to last for a 30-plus-year retirement time horizon.
 This usually means some longer-term growth potential is needed in the portfolio."
-A financial adviser can help you rebalance your portfolio to get the appropriate asset mix to help you meet your needs.
+A financial advisor can help you rebalance your portfolio to get the appropriately diversified asset mix to help you meet your needs.

 4. Where will your retirement income come from?